 The key light is the primary light source you apply to illuminate a subject and the fill one is the opposite-side light source that softens shadows.
 Position your studio area directly next to a window asn you can avoid needing an additional light source.
 Depending on whether the natural light is brighter or weaker than your lamp, you can utilize the window as key or fill light.

-The window light is able to make your subject appear clean and natural, which daylight studio lighting sometimes struggles to replicate.
+The window light is able to make your subject appear clean and natural, which daylight LED studio lights sometimes struggles to replicate.
 If you want to shoot in the morning, pick a window that faces east, and a west-facing window is ideal for filmmaking in the evening.

 Lay a foam core board on a table to reflect home studio lighting for video

 When shooting videos of items on a table, place a piece of white foam core below your subject.
 Secure the foam board with clamps to the table, then tilt your camera to capture your subject.
 The foam board will serve as a smooth, uncluttered background for your compositions and will reflect light to make it simpler to acquire a nice exposure at a faster shutter speed.

 White paper can have a comparable impact, but it is easily ripped and destroyed.